 Registering an Artwork secures that your artwork will have a pre-allocated spot in Tankwa Town.
 But it does not secure that you will have a pre-allocated camp spot.

-Registering an Artwork to your Collective allows you to apply for a Creative Grant – and if your registration happens before April 5th 2019, your Artwork can be listed in the WTF Guide (our event guide) and also on our event app.
+Registering an Artwork to your Collective allows you to apply for a Creative Grant – and if your registration happens before March 27 2022, your Artwork can be listed in the WTF Guide (our event guide) and also (probably) on our event app.